tangentlabs/SolrMQ/README.rst

 It makes use of the current Solr update plugins and allows you to specify the Queue name and Update handler.

+You will need to add a new request handler similar to the following.

 Sample SolrConfig config:::